inner blog-tfr

 To Whom Does the Transfer of Funds Regulation Apply?

 The regulation applies to the so-called CASPs, crypto asset service providers operating in the European Union.
-The Market in Crypto Assets (MiCA) regulation has defined which types of services fall under this category, including but not limited to the FATF’s CASP definition.
+The Markets in Crypto Assets (MiCA) regulation has defined which types of services fall under this category, including but not limited to the FATF’s CASP definition.

 For the TFR to apply, at least one of the transacting CASPs must be registered in one of the European Union member states.
 There are no exceptions to this rule.